aleccastaneda8/IfGitHubAndDiscordHadABabyIDE/README.md

 An IDE merging team communication window and github together to improve software development.

 Developers (The Guardians of the Galaxy):
-Erik Isaacson
+Erik Isaacson,
-Julia Schmidt
+Julia Schmidt,
-Sean Selover
+Sean Selover,
-Zachary Monroe
+Zachary Monroe,
-Alec Castaneda
+Alec Castaneda,